Was Makhunik an Ancient Iranian Lilliput?

 "The skeleton belongs to a premature baby who, due to regional conditions and its burial method, has been mummified under natural processes," said Farzad Forouzanfar, an anthropologist of the Cultural Heritage and Tourism Organization of Iran.

-Lost History of the Little People
+A Long History of Little People

 “Tales and legends of the wee folk, or little people, are numerous around the world.
 At times they are reportedly meddlesome, but always very mysterious.
 Through her extensive research into the subject matter, Susan Martinez, Ph.D., establishes the little people as the progenitor of civilization and one of the ancestors of the people of today,” said researcher and author Jack Churchward.